michimussato/OpenStudioLandscapes/README.md

 - [Discord](https://discord.com/channels/1357343453364748419/1357343454065328202)
 - [Slack](https://openstudiolandscapes.slack.com)

-## Generate README.md
+## Batch Jobs

+### Nox

-Todo: Something like this might be better located in `noxfile.py`
+Todo: Something like this might be better located in `noxfile.py` but as Prove of Concept, this is fine for now.

 ```shell
 #!/usr/bin/env bash